Freight Shipping from Stamford to Houston

 How long does freight take from Stamford to Houston?

-Standard FTL transit from Stamford to Houston is approximately 34 hrs by truck over 1,885 miles.
+Standard FTL transit from Stamford to Houston is approximately 34 hrs by truck over 1,885 miles, with 4 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Stamford to Houston freight?